Bećarac: Description

-Bećarac uses a strict form of couplet in decasyllable, always sung to the same music, played by a tamburitza orchestra or just by the choir.
+Bećarac uses a strict form of couplet in decasyllable, always sung to the same music, played by a tamburitza orchestra, less common bagpipes or samica, or just by the choir.
 The first verse is sung by the choir leader and forms a logical thesis; it is repeated by the choir of gathered men.
 The second verse is a humorous antithesis, also repeated by the choir (but often broken by laughter).
 Bećarci are usually performed at the peak of a party as a drinking song after the crowd is sufficiently warmed up by wine and music.
 A series of bećarci can last indefinitely.
 The lyrics are often made up at the spot or improvised, and the best ones are spread and reused for later parties.